-Tanzania, located on the East coast of Africa, has a cuisine that's been influenced by a number of cultures and flavors.
+Tanzania, located on the East coast of Africa, has a cuisine that's been influenced by several cultures and flavors.

-Like in many countries, breakfast is normally simple and light.
+Like in many countries, breakfast usually is light and straightforward.

-Often in the morning people will drink a cup of chai (tea with milk and about 3 spoons of sugar) paired with some type of bread.
+Often in the morning people will drink a cup of chai (tea with milk and about three spoons of sugar) paired with some bread.

-Common choices are just typical white bread with a thick layer of magazine spread on top, a chapati, or a mandazi, which is a slightly sweet deep-fried square of dough.
+Common choices are just typical white bread, a chapati, or a mandazi, which is a slightly sweet deep-fried square of dough.

 Uji, a millet porridge, is also a breakfast option.

-Lunch is normally eaten at about 1 pm throughout Tanzania, and at small local restaurants, there are some great dishes to choose from.
+Lunch is typically eaten at about 1 pm throughout Tanzania, and at small local restaurants, there are some great dishes to choose from.

-Ugali, just like in Kenyan food, is a grain starch normally made from cornmeal or sorghum flour.
+Ugali, just like in Kenyan food, is a grain starch usually made from cornmeal or sorghum flour.
 The flour is cooked with water until it becomes a thick paste.